 Until now, genetic testing for ASD has primarily been limited to the identification of a number of specific copy number variants (CNVs).
-Chromosome microarray (CMA) tests detect the presence of rare CNVs at the chromosome level; but, autism-associated CNVs are only found in approximately 10% percent of children with ASD.
+Chromosome microarray (CMA) tests detect the presence of rare CNVs at the chromosome level; however, autism-associated CNVs are only found in approximately 10% percent of children with ASD.
 Recently, a number of common genetic variants or SNPs have been shown to be related to the risk of ASD.
-While individual SNPs do not cause ASD, IntegraGen’s rigorous studies have shown that the presence of a combination of autism-associated SNPs can predict with a high degree of certainty whether that child will develop ASD.
+While individual SNPs do not cause ASD, IntegraGen’s studies have shown that the presence of a combination of autism-associated SNPs can predict with a high degree of certainty whether that child will develop ASD.

 Click here to learn more about the ARISk Test or to request a DNA collection kit.